IRS Forms

 Employer contribution credit, the five‑year engine

 This is the credit teams ask about most.
 You take an applicable percentage of qualifying employer contributions, up to 1,000 per employee, for the first five tax years the plan is effective.
 The percentages are 100%, 100%, 75%, 50%, and 25%.
-If your prior‑year headcount exceeded 50, reduce the percentage by 2 points per employee over 50.
+If your prior‑year headcount exceeded 50, reduce the contribution base on line 6d by 2% per employee over 50, before the applicable percentage applies.
 No credit for contributions on behalf of employees whose wages exceed the year’s threshold in the Instructions.
 Exclude elective deferrals.

 How the per‑employee limit actually works